uplinkhq/docs/docs/freelancers/working-with-a-client.md

 # Working with a client

-It's different depending on whether the job was a direct or middleman job, of course.
+It's different depending on whether the job was a direct or recruiter job, of course.

 ## Direct jobs